livekit/livekit-docs/docs/guides/deploy.md

 When deploying on cloud providers, compute-optimized instance types are the most suitable for LiveKit.

-If running in a Dockerized environment, host networking should be used to optimize for performance.
+If running in a Dockerized environment, host networking should be used for optimal performance.

 ## Configuration